New Scientist Presents: The Gamers’ Club

 What if virtual worlds become better than reality?

 Reality is overrated.
-That's the provocation for The Gamers’ Club, in which New Scientist Analysis Editor Sally Adee talks to gamer and playwright Lucy Prebble, author of Enron and The Effect, and Pat Kane, curator of FutureFest and author of The Play Ethic.
+That's the provocation for The Gamers’ Club, in which New Scientist Analysis Editor Sally Adee talks to gamer and playwright Lucy Prebble, author of Enron and The Effect, Pat Kane, curator of FutureFest and author of The Play Ethic, and Patrick O'Luanaigh, CEO of VR developer and publisher, nDreams.
 Virtual reality is being touted as a solution to everything from everyday drudgery to a shortage of empathy – but what do we stand to lose by leaving physical reality behind?

 About this series